Ph.D. in Functional Anatomy and Evolution

 Elective Courses

-Students must also take at least four elective courses, to be determined through consultation with FAE faculty, chosen from among those offered by the FAE faculty (including Dinosaurs, Cladistics, and Allometry), as well as elsewhere in the University (e.g., Sedimentary Environments, Climates of the Past, Paleoecology, Behavioral Ecology, Animal Behavior, Geobiology, Isotope Geochemistry).
+Students must also take at least two elective courses, to be determined through consultation with FAE faculty, chosen from among those offered by the FAE faculty (including Dinosaurs, Cladistics, and Allometry), as well as elsewhere in the University (e.g., Sedimentary Environments, Climates of the Past, Paleoecology, Behavioral Ecology, Animal Behavior, Geobiology, Isotope Geochemistry).

 Fellowships